ObjectModules/deploy/[Mapping]-Overall.md

 **_Legend:_**
 :radio_button: _Progress Status, Defined by Clock :clock12: means 0%_
-:house: _Organization Page, Contain the List of Repositories including Forked Ones_
+:house: _Organization Page, The List of Repositories including Forked Ones_
 :cinema: _Assigned Page to demonstrate the content of each process on the web_

 #TODO List